 By: Dr. Melisa Holmes, OB-GYN, & Founder, Girlology

-As a gynecologist, I love helping people understand their bodies and how they work.
-It’s important for people to educate themselves and take charge of their health.
-Sometimes, in an effort to research an illness or health concern, people find unreliable sources online, and they end up with information that’s not only wrong, but sometimes even dangerous.
+As a gynecologist, I love helping my patients understand their bodies and how they work.
+It’s important for us to educate ourselves and take charge of our health.
+Sometimes, in an effort to research an illness or health concern, we find unreliable sources online, and end up with information that’s not only wrong, but sometimes even dangerous.
 I’m glad you came to the right place.

 When it comes to tampons, I’ve probably heard it all!
 So here are nine common myths I’ve heard over and over, and the medically accurate facts to bust them.